zacharyp/yasb-xws/README.md

 This is necessary to keep the card list up to date with the builder.

     git submodule foreach git pull origin master

+If using the heroku git plugin, to deploy:

+    git push heroku master